 When candida proliferates it can cause the appearance of small red lesions on the skin, white creamy patches on the tongue and in the mouth, vaginal discharge and digestive upset.
 Candida has also become a generic term for various symptoms technically known as ‘intestinal dysbiosis’ or a bacterial/floral imbalance within the digestive tract.

 - Digestive bloating, digestive cramps

 - Poor absorption of nutrients, leaky gut syndrome

 - Immune depletion resulting in hay fever, asthma, sinusitis, cystitis

-- Diluted Neem Oil: A diluted neem oil can be helpful for reducing itching and red skin, however, this oil should not be applied internally.
+- is it safe to buy Pregabalin online Diluted Neem Oil: A diluted neem oil can be helpful for reducing itching and red skin, however, this oil should not be applied internally.

 - Any yeast based products: Breads, sugar, carbonated drinks, coffee, alcohol, fermented foods, dried fruits, pickles.
 These can provide ‘food’ for the proliferation of candida.